 George Stevens' The Talk of the Town was nominated for seven Academy Awards including Best Picture, Best screenplay by Irwin Shaw and Sidney Buchman, Best Original Story by Sidney Harmon, Best Black and White Cinematography by Ted Tetzlaff, Best Art Direction, Editing and Scoring.
 The film won not one of those categories, but it is sure to win you as a fan if this is your first time viewing the picture.

 A romantic comedy that features political discussions?
 How would that work?
 It works just fine.
 The ideas put forth are the timeless ideas that all generations grapple with and the actors presenting these thoughts are pure class.
 Cary Grant and Ronald Colman are more versatile than their images project.
-Grant's work with George Stevens alone is testament to his skill.
+Grant's work with George Stevens alone is a testament to his skill.
 The 1939 adventure classic Gunga Din, the sentimental Christmas favourite from 1941 Penny Serenade and this outstanding feature are films to point to with pride.

 Michael: "Miss Bush, I wonder if I might have the pleasure of taking you dancing tonight?"

 Regina: "The pleasure!
 Well, say now, that's really something.
 I don't know what to say.
 It takes my breath away.
 Why, you're real cute.
 Listen, you blow your horn at seven tonight, right outside, Sonny."

 The Talk of the Town features many delights in its supporting cast.
 Edgar Buchanan is the sly and, possibly the smartest man in the room, as Sam Yates.
 Rex Ingram, playing beyond his years, is the professor's devoted servant Tilney.
 Devotion is a difficult thing to play, but Ingram was a master of his craft.
 Glenda Farrell outrageously steals her scenes as a manicurist with knowledge that can save the beleaguered Dilg.
 The shy Professor Lightcap's attempted seduction of the lady is something worth watching over and over again.

 Leopold: "Well, it's a form of self-expression.
 Some people write books.
 Some people write music.
 I make speeches on street corners."